Muhammedshamilpk/ASKIfy/README.md

 # 🧠 ASKfy -Turn your file into friendly chat ! 🧑‍💻
-Using gemini, Hugging Face, FAISS, and LangChain
+Using Gemini, Hugging Face, FAISS, and LangChain
 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 # 🎯 Project Objective